Digital-first, omnichannel platform built for enterprises

 By consistently using the same brand voice, Wendy’s has established authenticity, and their audience knows to expect this type of messaging.
 Of course, this is something that needs to be established with the audience.
 If another brand were to suddenly try this type of messaging, it could confuse their followers and might even generate backlash if it differed too much from the norm.

 Instagram is more than a social media platform to collect and promote random photos and videos.
-Through powerful visual storytelling, your brand can engage with customers in a way that can build an emotional connection to your brand and even promote action.
+You can create and share high-quality videos, pictures, stories, etc. Through powerful visual storytelling, your brand can engage with customers in a way that can build an emotional connection to your brand and even promote action.

 For example, Texas-based grocery chain H-E-B fills its Instagram with a mix of recipe tutorials, user-generated content (UGC), and stories about their involvement in local communities across the state.
 The brand’s slogan is “Made for the love of Texans”, and they use visual storytelling to relay this message by filling their page with Texas-focused content.